 Pro tip: join the Montmartre walking tour to discover local cafes and shops along the way to the Basilique du Sacré Coeur!

 Visit the final resting place of many of Paris’ rich and famous where the likes of Jean-Paul Sartre and Simone de Beauvoir are buried.
 The grounds are kept immaculately, making for an idyllic stroll in an otherwise busy city.

 Brancusi’s studio has been lovingly recreated in front of the Pompidou Centre and visitors can wander around the famous Romanian sculptor’s workshop for free.

-There you have it, 10 completely free attractions that you can enjoy the next time you visit Paris.
+There you have it, 10 places to visit in Paris.
+The best thing: they are completely free attractions that you can enjoy the next time you visit the city.
 However, there are some things that you simply cannot cut back on.
 So, no matter what your budget is, always take out some travel insurance wherever and whenever you travel abroad.

 Of course you could be planning and organizing the visits to these popular places in Paris yourself.
 But we understand this is not for everyone, especially when you want to know a little bit more details about the places you’re visiting.
 If you’re looking for a stressless trip with a bit more guidance and deep-diving into places, you can book some tours in advance.
 We’re suggesting a few here: